Jōmon people: Haplogroups

 The MtDNA haplogroup diversity of the Jōmon people is characterized by the presence of haplogroups M7a and N9b.
 Studies published in 2004 and 2007 show the combined frequency of M7a and N9b observed in modern Japanese to be from 12~15% to 17% in mainstream Japanese.
 N9b is frequently found among the Hokkaido Jōmon while M7a is found frequently among the Honshu Jōmon.
 However N9b is found only at very low percentage among the Honshu Jōmon.
 Both M7a and N9b have coalescent times about 10,000 years ago.
 Studies have suggested that M7a originated from westward migrations from the Korean peninsula while N9b was introduced from Northeast Asia via Sakhalin and Hokkaido.
 However, it is likely that these haplogroups were indigenous to the Japanese archipelago, with early Jōmon being "located on branches closer to the root".
 Haplogroup M7a now has its highest frequency in Okinawa.

-Using the Fossa Magna as the boundary line, M7a was more common in western Jōmon while N9b was more common in eastern Jōmon, which can be explained by genetic drift.
+Using the Fossa Magna as the boundary line, M7a was more common in western Jōmon while N9b was more common in eastern Jōmon, which can be explained by genetic drift rather than different genetic backgrounds for various Jōmon settlers.
 Other studies state that M7a was present at all sites in Early Jōmon Japan, whether northern or southern, although N9b was not found at any site below Kyushu.
 In Middle Jōmon Japan, M7a and N9b were both observed, especially at the Chiba Prefecture.
 In Late Jōmon Japan, M7a was present in Hokkaido and Okinawa.
 N9b was common in Funadomari while D4b2 and D4h2 were common in the Shomyoji shell midden and Funadomari respectively.
 In the Final Jōmon, N9b prevailed in Hokkaido while N9b and M7a were both observed in Honshu.
 The following sites in Hokkaido have these common haplogroups; G1b at Usu-Moshiri, G1b and D4h2 at Usu-Moshiri, G1b at Minami-Usu 6 and D4h2 at Onkoromanai.
 According to a 2025 study, haplogroup M7 diverged into M7a and M7b'c, which further split into M7b and M7c, with the latter two being common in Southern East Asia.